Chirality-Induced Spin Currents in a Fermi Gas: Supplemental Material

-For a large offset $x_{os}=-3\,\sigma_x$ with $a_s=-53.1\,a_0$, the spatially varying rotation rate $\Omega_z$ in the trap is nearly linear in $x$ with a spread in frequency $\simeq 12\,\Omega_0$ for $x=\pm\sigma_x$, that is large compared to the mean field frequency $\Omega_{MF}$, see Table~\ref{Parameters} below, dominating the evolution of the spin vectors and spin currents.
-After the $\pi/2$ pulse, atoms scatter from a transient spin spiral, as the $x$ and $y$ components of the spin density and spin current vanish quickly, due to the rapid increase in the spread in rotation angles for atoms of different energies.
-For negative $x_{os}$, atoms moving toward $+x$ in the spin spiral become spin-down polarized, while atoms moving left become spin-up polarized, creating a net negative spin current $J_z$.
-The resulting $z$-polarized spin density and spin current oscillate freely, as s-wave scattering is forbidden.
-For this case, the right hand side of eq.~\ref{eq:1.12OscS} is an impulse just after $t=0$, Fig.~\ref{fig:ImpulsiveForce}(b), leading to sinusoidal oscillation, Fig.~\ref{fig:511GM3OscHalfsec}.
+The opposite regime is shown in Fig.~\ref{fig:ImpulsiveForce}(b) for a large offset $x_{os}=-3\,\sigma_x$ with $a_s=-53.1\,a_0$.
+Here, the spatially varying rotation rate $\Omega_z$ in the trap is nearly linear in $x$ with a spread in frequency $\simeq 12\,\Omega_0$ across the cloud that is large compared to both the trap frequency $2\pi\nu_x$ and the mean field frequency $\Omega_{MF}$ (see Table~\ref{Parameters} below), dominating the evolution of the spin vectors and spin currents.
+As shown in Fig.~\ref{fig:VectorPlots}, after the $\pi/2$ pulse, the spin current density scatters from a transient spin spiral density in the $x-y$ plane, which forms and vanishes quickly compared to the trap period.
+Initially, ${\mathbf J}=0$ and $\dot{\mathbf J}=0$ for the initial $x$-polarized spin density ${\mathbf s}(x,0)$.
+For times $t$ short compared to the trap and mean field periods, ${\mathbf s}(x,0)$ is rotated counterclockwise (for $x_{os}<0$) by an angle $\propto x$.
+The $x$-dependent angle produces a spin spiral density ${\mathbf s}(x,t)$ for which $\dot{\mathbf J}\neq 0$ and ${\mathbf s}(x,t)$ are both polarized in the $x-y$ plane and nominally perpendicular.
+For $a_s<0$, the s-wave scattering rate $\propto - a_s\,{\mathbf s}\times{\mathbf J}$ produces a spin current with a negative $z$-component $J_z$, after which the rapidly increasing spread in angles causes the $x$ and $y$ components of ${\mathbf s}$ and ${\mathbf J}$ to vanish.
+S-wave scattering is forbidden for the remaining $z$-polarized spin current and spin density, which continue to oscillate freely.
+For this case, the right hand side of eq.~\ref{eq:1.12OscS} is an impulse just after $t=0$, with a negligible ``DC" component, Fig.~\ref{fig:ImpulsiveForce}(b), leading to sinusoidal oscillation about $x=0$, Fig.~\ref{fig:511GM3OscHalfsec}.
 We observe that the oscillation period is close to the trap period $1/\nu_x=45.8$ ms, and persists for times scales of $0.5$ s with a slow decay, which we do not model.